LambdaHack/LambdaHack/PLAYING.markdown

                rock                               blank

 The game world is persistent, i. e., every time a hero visits a level during a single game, the level layout looks the same.
+Some items aid in dungeon exploration, e.g., a ring of searching improves the speed of finding hidden doors by heroes and monsters.
+The higher the magical bonus displayed for this and other dungeon items, the more effective it is.
+Only the best item carried in a hero's or monster's inventory counts.
+You can throw the rest away, but beware that others may pick it up and use it against you.

 Keys